-When approximately 12-15 semester hours have been completed, the student should make application for advancement to candidacy.
+When a minimum of 12-15 semester hours has been completed, the student should submit an application for advancement to candidacy.
 Please note that students cannot be advanced to candidacy until:

 - 1. All admission requirements have been met. - 2.
 Notification of the program option the student is electing, or that is required. - 3.
 All incompletes ("I" grades) have been removed. - 4.
-The Graduate English Competency Examination (GECE) was passed, or in the event of failure, passed ENG 500 with a grade of B or better. - 5.
-Earned a 3.00 cumulative G. P. A. - Filed the Application for Graduate Degree Candidacy with the approval of the Candidacy Committee.
+The Graduate English Competency Examination (GECE) was passed, or in the event of failure, ENG 500 must be passed with a grade of B or better - 5.
+Earned a 3.00 cumulative G. P. A. - 6.
+Filed the Application for Graduate Degree Candidacy with the approval of the Candidacy Committee.